karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 With the exception of the serial number, the SOA record parameters are supplied as three character-string values in the RDATA of a TXT resource record.

-The first being the MNAME value, the second being the RNAME value, and the third containing the numeric timer values in decimal in the same order as expected in an SOA resource record, as defined in {{RFC1035}} Section 3.3.13.
+The first being the MNAME value, the second being the RNAME value, and the third containing the numeric timer values in decimal in the same order as expected in an SOA resource record, as defined in "Domain Names - Implementation and Specification" ({{RFC1035}}) Section 3.3.13.

 All three MUST be present.